 Pina is used to make wedding dresses, Barong Togalong and other Philippine formal dress.
 Pina is often blended with cotton, silk or abaca to make it more affordable.

 It has been difficult to re-establish the pina trade as training new weavers is difficult, very time-consuming and requires a lot of practice.
 The pina industry is creating local jobs in the Philippines and the opportunity to improve the lives of people in areas where they would not have other employment.

-As pina production increases, it has a lot of potential and can lead to economic rewards for the indigenous weavers and their communities, thereby benefiting the whole country.
+As pina production increases, it has a lot of potential.
+Ultimately it can lead to economic rewards for the indigenous weavers and their communities, thereby benefiting the whole country.

-Pinatex is a natural fiber leather alternative that was developed over a period of several years.
+Pinatex pineapple leather, is a natural fiber leather alternative, that was developed over a period of several years.

 After the pineapple harvest has been brought in, the leaves are gathered and goes through a process of decortication to extract the fibers.
 Decortication is the removal of the external layer of the leaves to expose the fibers.